xsf3190/Open-CMS-web-application/README.md

 Our script is about 5KB in size which contrasts well with Google tag manager that weights in at over 100KB although we don't clam to rival its functionality.
 It's simply a matter of providing significant information value at the lowest cost possible.

 ## Performance
 Averaging less than 2 seconds for first time page visits requires a lot of optimisation.
-Fonts, for example, are created with only the characters actually appearing in the content.
-If a website only uses 10 distinct italic characters for example, then only these are packaged in the delivered font file.
-We heveloped a plugin to replace CKEditor's font family feature, providing access to over 1800 of Google's freely available fonts.
-Using different fonts for headings and text can give a web site a great deal of personality.
-Variable fonts can be used as well as static fonts, affording website owners a lot of design opportunities to subtly change boldness or character spacing for example.
-One of our sites uses 78 distinct characters across 70 pages - its visitors therefore download only 25KB of font data, compared to the complete Latin font files which weigh in at over 150KB.
+Fonts, for example, are created containing only the characters actually appearing in the content.
+A plugin replacing CKEditor's font family feature provides access to over 1800 of Google's freely available fonts.
+With different fonts for headings, a web site an have a great deal of personality.
+Google's variable fonts afford website owners a lot of design opportunities like subtly changing boldness or character spacing.
+One of our sites uses 78 distinct characters across 70 pages - its visitors download only 25KB of font data, compared to the complete Latin font files which weigh in at over 150KB.

 All font files are self-hosted.
-This is particlulary important for mobile visitors for whom we must keep DNS lookups to a minimum.
-It's also important in some countries (e.g. Germany) where there are GDPR restrictions on accessing resources that reveal the visitor's IP address.
+This is particlulary important for mobile visitors where DNS lookups must be kept to a minimum.
+It's also important in countries like Germany where GDPR imposes legal restrictions on accessing resources that reveal the visitor's IP address.

 ## Accesibility
-Use of CKEditor is a great benefit for making our sites accessible.
+CKEditor helps making sites accessible.

 We prevent sites from being published that fail minimum accessibility requirements - e.g. including an alternative desription of an image.

 Colour contrast is ensured by the CMS - users can choose any colours they like for text, backgrounds, buttons etc as long as they satisfy accessibility requirements.

 ## Security
+The CMS enables website owners to edit the site in situ - therefore secured access is essential.

+The published website itself is covered by a strict Content Security Policy preventing any unapproved Javascript from running on the site.

+The functionality required to edit a website is heavily reliant on Javascript.
+Each discrete unit of functionality is performed by a single ESM module hosted on a dedicated CDN.
+Only when the owner has authenticated will these modules execute, and then only if the import map containing SHA-256 mappings is respected.

+No passwords or cookies are involved in accessing the CMS, since access involves the issue and renewal of refresh tokens every 5 minutes.
+In this way owners can effectively stay logged in for ever with no need to remember any password.
+The exposure in the event of physical theft of an owner's device is limited to 5 minutes.
+Fingerprints are used to further restrict unauthorised access by  ensuring users re-authenticate in the event that any😭 attempt is made to access from a previoulsy unknown device/IP combination.

 # Oracle to Github backup